verhas/jamal/README.md

 * use custom-made macros.

-Jamal processing can be started from the command line, it is available as a Maven plugin and can be embedded into applications using a simple API.
+Jamal processing can be started

+* from the command line,

+* it is available as a Maven plugin, and

+* can be embedded into applications using a simple API.

 The set of built-in macros can be extended creating new macros in any JVM language and providing the implementation via the standard Java service loader facility.

 Jamal is a text to text processor.
 It can be used as a templating engine or just to maintain redundant text files.
 During development many times there are text files that you need to maintain, which contain redundant information.

 * Some property or other resource files in a Java project may be slightly different for the different environments, test support, uat, production.

 * A textual documentation has cross references but the format does not support automatic symbolic anchors and references.

 * There can be some makefile or other script or documentation file that differs only slightly for the different platforms.

 * If you have any other use, please tell us.

 Generally, Jamal reads a text and generates another one.
 In the source file, it processes macros and the result of the macros get in place of the macros.
 That way text and macro is mixed in a convenient way.

-You can use Jamal as a maven plugin, it is also embedded into the Java::Geci code generator or you can use it as an embeddable macro engine in your Java application.
+You can use Jamal as a maven plugin.
+It is also embedded into the Java::Geci code generator.
+You can use it as an embeddable macro engine in your Java application.

-In this readme, we first discuss how the macros look like and how will Jamal convert its input to the output, and then we discuss the API that lets you embed the macro processing into your application.
+In this readme, we first discuss how the macros look like and how will Jamal convert its input to the output.
+Then we discuss the API that lets you embed the macro processing into your application.

 ## Table of contents